On reduction of moduli schemes of abelian varieties with definite quaternion multiplications: Introduction

 To classify the isogeny classes of the $p$-divisible groups with additional structures, it suffices to classify those with a fixed slope sequence $\nu$.
-Rapoport and Richartz \cite{rapoport-richartz} have given a cohomological description of this finite set $I(\nu)$ (for the defining $\Qp$-groups which is non-connected, or not quasi-split, see Kottwitz~\cite{kottwitz:isocrystals2}).
-We carry out a more elementary approach through invariants as what is done for quadratic forms and Hermitian forms.
-One can first reduce to the case where $\nu$ is supersingular; see Lemma~\ref{91}.
-Then we construct a bijection between the set of $I(\nu)$ ($\nu$ is supersingular) and the set of isomorphism classes of skew-Hermitian $\bfB'$-modules for some quaternion $\bfF$-algebra $\bfB'$ which is easily determined, see Theorem~\ref{92}.
-When $\bfB'$ is the matrix algebra, one reduces to classify quadratic forms over $\bfF$, and we apply the classical theory of quadratic forms over local fields (cf.~O'Meara~\cite{omeara:book}).
-When $\bfB'$ is the quaternion division algebra, we use the work of Tsukamoto \cite{tsukamoto:1961}.
+Rapoport and Richartz \cite{rapoport-richartz} gave a cohomological description of this finite set $I(\nu)$.
+In fact, they treated a general case of connected groups while the groups here are not connected.
+(For more general classification by Galois cohomology which also includes non-connected groups, see Kottwitz~\cite{kottwitz:isocrystals2}.)
+Here we carry out a more elementary approach which involves only quadratic forms and Hermitian forms, and obtain more explicit results in terms of invariants (rather than cohomology classes).
+One can first reduce the case to where $\nu$ is supersingular; see Lemma~\ref{91}.
+Then we establish a bijection between the set $I(\nu)$ ($\nu$ is supersingular) and the set of isomorphism classes of skew-Hermitian $\bfB'$-modules for a certain twisted quaternion $\bfF$-algebra $\bfB'$; see Theorem~\ref{92}.
+When $\bfB'$ is the matrix algebra, one reduces to classifying quadratic forms over $\bfF$, and we apply the classical theory of quadratic forms over local fields (cf.~O'Meara~\cite{omeara:book}).
+When $\bfB'$ is the quaternion division algebra, we adopt the work of Tsukamoto \cite{tsukamoto:1961}.